Last updated: August 16th, 2023

 I’m personally bullish on the electric scooter market and believe many companies will succeed.
 Many will also fail spectacularly.

 But whether successful or not, all manufacturers need batteries.
 All rental services need rapid charging.
-So it goes with entire categories of behind-the-scenes products and services that enable more visible brands to do their thing.
+And likewise for entire categories of behind-the-scenes products and services that more visible brands depend on.

 Of course, it’s not like electric kick scooter sales are large enough to change the trajectories of entire battery makers or charger manufacturers.
 Those companies often cater to electric car makers first and foremost, since that’s obviously a more lucrative market.